RedPitaya/RedPitaya/Examples/C/README.md

 # Compiling and running on host

 When compiling on a PC host, a cross compiler must be used.
 Please read [the instructions](../../README.md) for installing the required tools and setting up the environment variables.
-During make, you should see the cross compiler `arm-linux-gnueabihf-gcc` beeing used, otherwise some steps from instructions have been missed.
+During make, you should see the cross compiler `arm-linux-gnueabihf-gcc` being used, otherwise some steps from instructions have been missed.

 To compile one example just use the source file name without the `.c` extension.
 ```bash